Build Better and Accurate Clusters with Gaussian Mixture Models

 Introduction to Gaussian Mixture Models (GMMs)

 The Gaussian Mixture Model (GMM) is a probabilistic model used for clustering and density estimation.
-It assumes that the data is generated from a mixture of several Gaussian distributions, each representing a distinct cluster.
+It assumes that the data is generated from a mixture of several Gaussian components, each representing a distinct cluster.
 GMM assigns probabilities to data points, allowing them to belong to multiple clusters simultaneously.
 The model is widely used in machine learning and pattern recognition applications.

 Wait, probability?